Bobby Joe Ebola and the Children MacNuggits: Origins

-Bobby Joe Ebola and the Children MacNuggits first formed in 1995, when Corbett Redford, in an attempt to impress a girl, lied that he had a band that could play in lieu of another band cancelling their performance at the girl's birthday party.
-The girl called his bluff and told him his band could perform at her party.
-Redford then called Abbott, who he had met when they were both attending Pinole Valley High School, and asked him if he would like to start a band.
-Abbott agreed and the band was formed.
+Bobby Joe Ebola and the Children MacNuggits was first formed in 1995, after Corbett Redford lied that he had a band, in order to impress a girl.
+The girl called his bluff and told him his band could perform at her birthday party.
+Redford then called Abbott, whom he had met when they were both attending Pinole Valley High School, and asked him if he would like to start a band and Abbott agreed.

-The band's unusual name came from a conversation between Abbott and Redford in the parking lot of the Pinole Burger King minutes before their first show.
-Abbott recalled in an interview that "1995 was the year Ebola killed 300 people in the Congo, so that was in our heads.
-I guess we [also] liked the juxtaposition between suburban America (including us) turning themselves into greasy breaded lumps, and the brutal (though natural) internal liquefaction that, at the time, seemed like the most extreme way to die.
-Plus we were stoned to tears".
-The band has frequently mentioned during interviews that the name "Bobby Joe" is a reference to the character from the movie Evil Dead II named Bobby Joe, portrayed by actress Kassie DePaiva.
+The band's name came from a conversation between Abbott and Redford in the Pinole Burger King parking lot, minutes before their first show.
+The name "Bobby Joe" is a reference to the character from the movie Evil Dead II named Bobby Joe, portrayed by actress Kassie DePaiva.